Tuna-Wang/Authorship_Attribution_With_ML/README.md

 The severe imbalance in line distribution (Jim: 506 vs. Humphrey: 267 vs. Bernard: 217) directly accounts for the disparity in performance.
 Jim, as the majority class, consistently achieved a salient performance (F1 score 0.70+) and a high recall rate across all models.
 This indicates a strong bias where the models are highly likely to predict Jim for an unknown line.

 #### Shared Context and Register
 As dialogue from a single stage play, all text shares a common context (Whitehall politics) and operates within a high, formal, bureaucratic register.
 The characters are constantly engaged in discussing a specific, concentrated topic.
 It becomes challenging for the models to isolate true idiosyncratic stylistic markers from the common, domain-specific language that all three educated, professional characters used.

+## References
+Jay, A., & Lynn, J.(2010).
+Yes, Prime Minister.
+Faber and Faber Limited.

+Wright, D. (2014).
+Stylistics versus Statistics: A corpus linguistic approach to combining techniques in forensic authorship analysis using Enron emails (Doctoral dissertation, University of Leeds).